GiovanniStephens/text-preprocessing/README.md

     6. Smilies
 3. Stopword removal (Using SpaCy) (done)
 4. Punctuation removal (Using SpaCy) (done)
-5. Spelling correction (pySymSpell or some kind of dl model)
+5. Spelling correction (pySymSpell or some kind of dl model) (done)
 6. Lemmatization (Using SpaCy)
 7. Removal of noise (Using SpaCy)
     1. Extra whitespace